-Health and Kinesiology Major, Secondary Education Certification, BS
+Health and Kinesiology Major, K-12 Education Certification, BS

 Any student graduating with a major in Health and Kinesiology with the Teacher Certification Option must earn a minimum grade of C in all major courses.
-Students must also fulfill the requirements for Admission to Teacher Education and Admission to Student Teaching as set forth in this catalog.
-The following is only one source of information regarding a student's program of study for a BS in Kinesiology with Secondary Education Certification.
-Note: Some courses required in the major will also fulfill requirements for the General Education Curriculum.
-Students should always meet with a faculty advisor for information on course scheduling, rotation, and selection and for planning an effective and efficient program of study.
+Students must also fulfill the requirements for Admission to Teacher Education and Admission to Teacher Internship as set forth in this catalog.

+Students are required to meet with their faculty advisor to schedule classes and discuss degree requirements, see Section 10.4.